LoneStarInternet/i_reach/README.md

   `rake db:create # this doesn't always work... you may need to use your normal client & set up permissions`

 * configure [mail_manager](https://github.com/LoneStarInternet/mail_manager)
+  * generate and configure the mail manager settings file at config/mail_manager.yml: (replace table prefix with something... or nothing if you don't want to scope it)
+  `rake mail_manager:default_app_config[table_prefix]`

   * generate migrations
   `rake mail_manager:import_migrations`